lawrips/marimo/readme.md

 ```
 {
-	"test": "…",     // name of the test you want to run
+	"test": "...",     // name of the test you want to run
-	"reporter": "…",    // optional reporter (default is "basic")
+	"reporter": "...",    // optional reporter (default is "basic")
-	"env": {…},    // optional object with environment variables
+	"env": {...}    // optional object with environment variables
-	"envFile": "…",    // optional name of an environment file you want to pass (postman only)
 }
 ```